Acts 8:26-40; Psalm 22:24-30; 1 John 4:7-21; John 15:1-8

 Pruning for Growth

-In my windowsill garden in our old house in Ellenton, I had a nice planter of lemon thyme.
-Those tiny leaves, the fruit of that plant were a delicious herbal addition to any dish I prepared.
-A few months ago, Terri and I had to be away from home for several days, and when we returned, only a small section of my Lemon Thyme still had beautiful green tasty leaves.
-The rest had died.
+On our patio in Edmond, Terri and I now have a nice planter with three tomato plants, basil, German Thyme, and Greek Oregano.
+I especially love the Thyme we are growing.
+Those tiny leaves, the fruit of that plant are a delicious herbal addition to any dish I prepare.
+A few years ago, Terri and I had as similar garden at our home in Florida, but we went on vacation and had to be away for several days.
+When we returned, only a small section of our garden had beautiful green tasty leaves.
+The rest had almost died.

-I watered it, added fertilizer, but the thing just wouldn’t spring back.
+I watered the garden, added fertilizer, but some of it just wouldn’t spring back.
 Finally, I gave up hope of bringing it back and so, I cut out all of the dead branches, and left the only a few tiny leaves of green.
 Soon, in a few days I noticed something miraculous happening.
-New growth emerged and in a week or so, I had a growing plant of tasty, herbalicious lemon thyme once again.
+New growth emerged and in a week, I had a growing garden of tasty, herbalicious Thyme emerging once again.

 Why Fruit is Important

-Last Friday, I took a walk down the hall to check in with one of the preschool classrooms.
+One day while serving in my last parish, I took a walk down the hall to check in with one of the preschool classrooms.
 As I came close to their door, I noticed that all the little ones were readying themselves to leave the room.
-The teacher stopped me and said, “Father Eric, the children were coming to see you, and they have something for St. Monica’s.”
-One little beautiful child came up to me and handed me one of our blue cups, filled to the brim with coins.
-The Teacher said, “she has emptied her piggy bank and put half of it in the blue cup for St. Monica’s.”
+The teacher stopped me and said, “Father Eric, the children were coming to see you, and they have something for the congregation.”
+One little beautiful child came up to me and handed me one of our special project donation cups, which was filled to the brim with coins.
+The Teacher said, “she has emptied her piggy bank and put half of it in the blue cup for the work of the parish.”
 The little girl with an incredible smile handed me the cup, and as I took it, I almost cried.
-She said, “I will bring the other half later.”
+She said, “I will bring the other half tomorrow Fr.
+Eric.”

-What an incredible example of how her connection to St. Monica’s has changed that precious little girl’s life.
-What an example of how we as a community through our sharing of Good News and abiding in love with others, brings others to know Christ’s love.
+What an incredible example of how her connection to the work of the church had changed that precious little girl’s life.
+What an example of how that community through its sharing of Good News and abiding in love with others, brings others to know Christ’s love.
 Sometimes the fruit we bear emerges in ways we cannot imagine.

-“But Eric, that sharing Good News thing is just not for me.
+So, you might say, “But Canon Eric, that sharing Good News thing is just not for me.
 I cannot do that,” you might say.
 What if I told you that your ability to share Good News really has nothing to do with being a professional evangelist?
 Our ability to share good news is simply being willing to take a chance to offer an invitation, and we leave the rest up to God.
 Here is an example.

 Philip the Evangelist